1. Home

 • Any comment added by the student

-Screenshot of the 'Submission' section (highlighted) in the Grading window of a student submission.
+Screenshot of the ‘Submission’ section (highlighted) within the Grading window.

 Grade